Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 \end{definition}

-To determine whether a cycle of transitions corresponds to a prs-loop, for every entry transition of the cycle, we \emph{chain} the transitions of the cycle, starting with the transition which follows the entry transition.
+To determine whether a cycle of transitions corresponds to a \emph{prs}-loop, for every entry transition of the cycle, we \emph{chain} the transitions of the cycle, starting with the transition which follows the entry transition.
 In this way, we obtain loops consisting of a single transition.
-If the chained transition corresponds to a terminating prs-loop, we can apply \cref{thm:completeness,lem:complexityLoops} to compute a local runtime bound.
-Any local bound on the chained transition is also a bound on each of the original transitions.\footnote{ This is sufficient for our improved definition of local bounds in \Cref{def:locUpperTimeBound} where in contrast to \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity} we do not require a bound on the \emph{sum} but only on \emph{each} transition in the considered set $\TSet'$.
-Moreover, here we benefit from our extension to compute individual local bounds for different entry transitions.}
+If the chained transition corresponds to a terminating \emph{prs}-loop, we can apply \cref{thm:completeness,lem:complexityLoops} to compute a local runtime bound.
+Any local bound on the chained transition is also a bound on each of the original transitions.\footnote{ This is sufficient for the improved definition of local bounds in \Cref{def:locUpperTimeBound} where in contrast to \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity} we do not require a bound on the \emph{sum} but only on \emph{each} transition in the considered set $\TSet'$.
+Moreover, here we benefit from the extension to compute individual local bounds for different entry transitions.}

+Note that this replacement of a cycle by a self-loop which results from chaining its transitions is only sound for \emph{simple} cycles.
+For such cycles, each iteration through the cycle can only be done in a unique way.
+So the cycle must not have any subcycles and there also must not be any indeterminisms concerning the next transition to be taken.
+The following definition introduces simple cycles formally.